Members of the AOP Academic VAAD and Core Faculty

 Bio ---

-Rabbi Aubrey L. Glazer, Ph.D.
-(University of Toronto, 2005), teaches courses in Jewish Thought and Philosophy and is a Director of Studies of the Rabbinic Program.
-Rabbi Aubrey is Director of Panui: an open, contemplative space for researching, reflecting and teaching modern and contemporary Jewish mysticism in a dynamic and authentic way to build conscious, compassionate community.
-He currently serves as Senior Rabbi of Beth Abraham Synagogue in Dayton, Ohio, and has served as Senior Rabbi in the following communities: Congregation Shaare Zion, Montreal (2018-2021), Congregation Beth Sholom, San Francisco (2014-2018), as well as Jewish Community Center of Harrison, New York (2005-2014).
-As a graduate of the Institute for Jewish Spirituality, Aubrey co-leads Jewish meditation retreats at Makor Or with Zoketsu Norman Fischer as well as teaching Zohar in the Philosophy Circle of Lehrhaus.
-Recent publications on contemporary philosophy and spirituality of Aubrey’s include: Mystical Vertigo (Academic Studies Press, 2013); Tangle of Matter & Ghost: Leonard Cohen’s Post-Secular Songbook of Mysticism(s) Jewish & Beyond (Academic Studies Press, 2017) and God Knows Everything is Broken: Bob Dylan’s Gnostic Mystical Songbook (forthcoming).
+Rav Aubrey L. Glazer, Ph.D.
+(University of Toronto, 2005), rabbinic ordination (JTSA, 2000) is honored to serve as Member of the VAAD, Department Chair of Jewish Thought and Philosophy and is a Director of Studies.
+Aubrey is founding director and editor in chief of Panui: a think tank devoted to researching, reflecting, and teaching modern and contemporary Jewish mysticism in a dynamic and authentic way to build conscious, compassionate community.
+Aubrey is currently honored to serve as Senior Rabbi of Beth Abraham Synagogue (Dayton, Ohio), and has served as Senior Rabbi in the following communities: Congregation Shaare Zion, Montreal (2018-2021), Congregation Beth Sholom, San Francisco (2014-2018), as well as Jewish Community Center of Harrison, New York (2005-2014).
+Aubrey has served as a mentor for rabbinic students from diverse seminaries.
+As a graduate of the Institute for Jewish Spirituality, Aubrey co-led Jewish meditation retreats at Makor Or with Zoketsu Norman Fischer as well as teaching Zohar in the Philosophy Circle of Lehrhaus under the direction of Daniel C. Matt.
+Aubrey has also completed certification of Kashrut: Rav Machshir (JTSA) and Jewish Business leadership (Kellogg School of Business).
+Aubrey’s recent publications on contemporary philosophy and theology include: Mystical Vertigo (2013); Tangle of Matter & Ghost: Leonard Cohen’s Post-Secular Songbook of Mysticism(s) Jewish & Beyond (2017) and God Knows Everything is Broken: Bob Dylan’s Gnostic Mystical Songbook (2019).
+Aubrey is co-editor and translator of a multi-volume series on Tiberian Hasidism called From Tiberias With Love.

 Bio ---